McDonald v. Board of Election Commissioners of Chicago: Case before the District Court

 McDonald and Byrd sued in federal court in Chicago, arguing that their right to vote under the Equal Protection clause of the Fourteenth Amendment had been violated.
 They sought an injunction to force the Board to give them absentee ballots, and the Board sought to dismiss the lawsuit, saying that giving them the ballots would be a crime under Illinois law.

 According to the plaintiffs' argument, there was no good reason for Illinois to discriminate between those it already gave absentee ballots to - including people who might be in jails in counties other than their home county - while not giving ballots to them.
 Although a state could choose who it gave absentee ballots to, it could not "unreasonably and arbitrarily discriminate".

 On March 30, the District Court granted a temporary order for the inmates to be given ballots, but after a hearing, they granted summary judgment for the Board on December 11.
-First, it agreed with the Board's interpretation of the state, restricting "physical incapacity" to mean incapacity for medical reasons.
+First, it agreed with the Board's interpretation of the statute, restricting "physical incapacity" to mean incapacity for medical reasons.
 Then, considering the constitutional question, it compared the Illinois law to three other cases where state laws about absentee ballot had been upheld.
 In the 1916 case Straughan v.
 Meyers, a Missouri law was upheld that granted absentee ballots to people traveling for work (e.g. railroad employees, traveling salesmen), but not others.
 In the 1936 case Lemons v.
 Noller, a Kansas law was upheld that granted absentee ballots to those who would be outside the state, even though physically disabled person inside the state could not get one.
 And in the 1963 case Hallahan v.
 Mittlebeeler, a Kentucky law was upheld that granted absentee ballots to those absent from their county who were "in the United States services, or bona fide, full time student[s]," but not others absent from their county.
 Finding Illinois's rules to be no more unreasonable than these other examples, the Court ruled in favor of the Board.
 McDonald and Byrd appealed directly to the Supreme Court.